Serbian, Kosovo prime ministers have rare talks, to meet again

-BRUSSELS (Reuters) - The prime ministers of Serbia and Kosovo met on Friday for the first time since the breakaway province gained independence, in hopes of thawing relations and opening the way for progress in their respective bids for European Union membership.
+BRUSSELS (Reuters) - The prime ministers of Serbia and Kosovo met for the first time on Friday in hopes of thawing relations and opening the way for progress in their respective bids for European Union membership, and they agreed on further talks soon.

 The EU wants Serbia and Kosovo to cooperate better on issues such as security and trade even though Belgrade refuses to recognize the sovereignty of its former ethnic Albanian majority province, which declared independence in 2008.